KGeri201/CryptoValueProtecter/README.md

 when their price change percentage changes is under a custom threshold.
 It will also have an easy to read web UI to easily monitor the bot from everywhere.

+> **Warning**
+> This project is not tested properly, and there is no guaranty for it to work.
+> Use it at your own risk and discretion.

 ## Installation
 ### Bare metal
 Make sure you have wget installed to download and execute the setup script as sudo